 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The work programs were conducted at the Berehaven Project on licenses E26/210, E26/216 and P 26/4174 which are 100% owned by the Company.
-Exploration was also conducted on licenses Ps 26/4381-4386 and E/25/349, E25/543 and E25/564 which are owned by Horizon Minerals Limited.
+The work programs were conducted at the Berehaven Project on licenses E26/210 and E26/216 which are 100% owned by the Company.
+Exploration was also conducted on licenses P26/4381-4386 and E/25/349, E25/543 and E25/564 which are owned by Horizon Minerals Limited.
 MHK has acquired the nickel rights on these tenements.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The project tenements are in good standing and no known impediments exist.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-Historical gold exploration by other parties intersected anomalous and nickel and copper values in limited RAB and RC drilling.
-Limited nickel sulphide exploration has been carried out by other parties in the area, including Southern Gold Limited, Northern Mining Limited and Horizon Minerals Limited.
-Geology Deposit type, geological setting and style of mineralisation. • The geological setting is of Archaean age with common host rocks related to komatiite-hosted nickel sulphide mineralisation as found throughout the Yilgarn Craton of Western Australia.
+Historical gold exploration by other parties intersected anomalous and nickel and copper values in limited RAB drilling.
+Limited drilling and nickel sulphide exploration has been carried out by Southern Gold Limited, Northern Mining Limited and Horizon Minerals Limited.
+Geology Deposit type, geological setting and style of mineralisation.
+The geological setting is of Archaean age with common host rocks related to komatiite-hosted nickel sulphide mineralisation as found throughout the Yilgarn Craton of Western Australia.
 The Archaean rocks are deeply weathered and locally are covered by 20m to 30m thick transported ferruginous clays and gravel.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-No new assay results are being reported in this announcement.
-For exploration results and details of previously reported MHK drillholes see previous ASX announcements dated 28 September 2021, 17 October 2021, 11 November 2021, 14 February 2022, 30 May 2022, 1 June 2022, 16 July 2022 or visit the MHK website (www.metalhawk.com.au).
+Refer to Tables 1 and 2 and the Notes attached thereto.
+For exploration results and details of previously reported MHK drillholes see previous ASX announcements dated 28 September 2021, 17 October 2021, 11 November 2021, 14 February 2022, 30 May 2022, 1 June 2022, 16 July 2022, 12 September 2022, 26 October 2022, or visit the MHK website www.metalhawk.com.au.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-No new assay results are being reported in this announcement.
-Relationship between mineralisation widths and These relationships are particularly important in the reporting of Exploration Results.
-Not known at this stage.
+Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+No internal dilution has been stated.
+No maximum or minimum grade truncations were applied.
+High grade intervals internal to broader mineralised zones are reported as included zones - refer to drill intercept and detail tables.
+No metal equivalent values have been stated.
+Reported nickel mineralised intersections for the drilling are based on intercepts using a lower grade cut-off of 0.1% Ni for the overall mineralised zones.

-and the second second
+and the state